 In Playa del Carmen, you’ll still be able to find all inclusive resorts, but if you’re on a budget, you’ll be able to find cheaper accommodations, vacation rentals, and a range of more affordable restaurants.

 The beaches in Cancun are typically better than the beaches in downtown Playa del Carmen as they are more widespread and the water is brighter turquoise in color.

 However, the currents at Cancun beaches are generally stronger and the waves are not always calm for swimming.

 It’s also important to keep in mind that both destinations can suffer dramatically from seaweed invasion at various times throughout the year.

-All beaches in Mexico are technically open to the public but in Cancun, you’ll find that public beach access is harder to come by in the Hotel Zone that is dominated by all-inclusive beachfront hotels and private properties that may restrict access.
+All beaches in Mexico are technically open to the public but in Cancun, you’ll find that public beach access is harder to come by in the Hotel Zone.

 Cancun vs. Playa del Carmen: Hotels Comparison